-- Salsa si Noci – walnut sauce, one of the other popular mouthwatering salsas for your pasta.
+- Salsa si Noci – walnut sauce, is one of the other popular mouthwatering salsas for your pasta.

 - Focaccia Genovese – be it simply drizzled with salt and olive oil, with potatoes, tomatoes, cheese, you name it!
-In Genoa is where you’ll eat the best Foccacia out of all Italy (or the world).
+In Genoa is where you’ll eat the best Foccacia out of all of Italy (or the world).

-- Farinata – another traditional Ligurian dish you probably have never heard about, but should try.
+- Farinata – is another traditional Ligurian dish you probably have never heard about, but should try.
 The thin pancake is done with chickpea flour which grants it a nutty flavor.

 - Misto fritto or fish dishes – because where else than in a port town should you eat some of the best seafood there is?
 Italians keep it simple when it comes to fish, and that is great because you need to taste how fresh it is.

 - Pasta alla Genovese – not only pesto, but also boiled potatoes and green beans in this delicious pasta dish.